-Yes, you can stuff mince meat by your choice if you prefer stuffing in aloo Tikki rather than mixing. whatever ease for you, But before stuffing you do one thing is to add crumbs or leftover bread slice with aloo dough for binding since we didn’t add any binding agent in potato dough as we are mixing meat with potato then no need of binding
+Yes, you can stuff mince meat by your choice if you prefer stuffing in aloo Tikki rather than mixing. whatever ease for you, But before stuffing you do one thing is to add crumbs or leftover bread slices with aloo dough for binding since we didn’t add any binding agent in potato dough as we are mixing meat with potato then no need for binding

 Stuffing takes time a bit longer than mixing. if you have time and you like you can do it. even you can give them a shape of your choice

 Yes, you can add mince if you don’t want to add meat. you cook the mince with the same ingredients which I have shown in the video or told you in writing

 What Type of Binding Agent is Required in Tikki?

 Usually when we make aloo kabab/aloo Tikki then is to add crumbs or bread slices or sometimes cornstarch to give it to accurate shape but when we talk about adding mince or meat in potatoes then no need to add any binding agent since .meat/mince itself works as a binding agent when is mixed with mashed potatoes but one thing keep in mind as I told above potatoes are starchy so that your Tikki make in good shape and taste

 Can We Stuff or Mix Veggies or Something Else Instead Of Meat/Mince?

 Yes, Of course, you can stuff or mix anything by your choices Like Peas Masala, steamed spiced corn, grated cottage cheese or paneer, and cooked spilled chickpeas/chana dal in place of green peas.
 Make sure that the corn and chickpeas are well cooked and separate without being pasty or mushy